FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 ## Project management

-Software project management is an art and science of planning and leading software projects, in which software projects are planned, implemented, monitored and controlled.
+Software project management is an art and science of planning and leading software projects, in which software projects are planned, implemented, monitored and evaluated.

 In the context of ESOF, our team decided to use [Github Projects](https://github.com/FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/projects).
-This way we were able to order to register tasks, assign tasks to people, add estimations to tasks, monitor tasks progress, and keep track of our project.
+This way we were able to create and categorize tasks, assign them to team members, add estimations to tasks, monitor their progress, and keep track of the general development of our project.

 ---